-- a) Development should consist of higher quality building materials and urban design that contributes to the public realm and street. - b) Promote a mix of commercial and light industrial development at higher intensities. - c) Heavy industrial uses should not locate along major roads. - d) Outdoor storage shall be screened from the adjacent roadway so as to not be visible to passing motorists and pedestrians.
+- a) Development should consist of higher quality building materials and urban design that contributes to the public realm. - b) Promote a mix of commercial and light industrial development at higher intensities. - c) Higher impact industrial uses, such as pulp and paper mills or aggregate distribution, should not locate along major roads. - d) Outdoor storage shall be screened from the adjacent roadway so as to not be visible to passing motorists and pedestrians.